nicepersonx/lobstertech/README.md

 The commented out section is the target selection module, which uses pixel scanning to only attack champions, though it's slower.
 The main module is just groundclick kiting.

+REQUIREMENTS:
+python3 installed
+modules installed
+league of legends game running (not client)

 Setup:
 -Install the required modules
--Set your attack move button to middle click in your league of legends hotkey settings (optional) - Set your target champs only to space, and don't enable the "toggle" option for it
+-Set your attack move button to middle click in your league of legends hotkey settings (optional) - Set your target champs only to space, and don't enable the "toggle" option for it Be in a league game and hold down space to activate.

 Configuration:
 Set your avearage ping as the ping variable